paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-008-travel-and-transportation-allowances.md

 (3) The total reimbursement for transportation for the member’s dependents may not exceed the cost of one Government-procured commercial round-trip travel.

+**(j) Travel for Inactive-duty Training and Muster Duty.—**

+(1) If a member of the uniformed services travels more than 50 miles from the member’s permanent residence (as established under paragraph (2)) for training described in paragraph (9) of subsection (b) or duty described in paragraph (10) of that subsection, the member shall be provided, in the form of actual expenses, in-kind, or a combination thereof—

+  (A) actual and necessary expenses of travel and transportation for, or in connection with, such travel; and

+  (B) meals, incidentals, and expenses related to such travel, to the same extent specified in regulations prescribed under [section 464 of this title](./chapter-008-travel-and-transportation-allowances.md#section-464) for a member on official travel.

+(2) For purposes of paragraph (1), the permanent residence of a member—

+  (A) shall be established not later than 30 days after the date on which the permanent duty assignment of the member begins; and

+  (B) may not be re-established until after the member receives subsequent orders for a permanent change of assignment.

+(3) In the case of a member whose permanent residence changes after the date described in subparagraph (A) of paragraph (2) and before the member receives orders described in subparagraph (B) of such paragraph, the Secretary concerned may provide the member expenses described in paragraph (1) or such other reimbursement as the Secretary determines appropriate if the member travels more than 50 miles from the new permanent residence of the member for training described in paragraph (9) of subsection (b) or duty described in paragraph (10) of such subsection.

 ### Statutory Notes

+#### Applicability of Amendment
+Amendment of section by Pub.
+L. 118–159 applicable to travel on or after Jan.
+1, 2027.
+See 2024 Amendment note below.

 #### Amendments
+2024—Subsec. (j).
+Pub.
+L. 118–159 added subsec. (j).

 2022—Subsec. (b)(18), (21).
 Pub.
 L. 117–263, § 621(1), redesignated par.
 (18), relating to presence of family members at the funeral and memorial services of members, as (21).

 Subsec. (b)(22), (23).
 Pub.
 L. 117–263, § 621(2), added pars.
 (22) and (23).